September 19, 2017

 This program is sponsored in part by SONIC, America’s Drive-In.

 The Oklahoma History Center is a division of the Oklahoma Historical Society, is an affiliate of the Smithsonian Institution, and is accredited by the American Alliance of Museums.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.